fusionjs/fusion-plugin-introspect/README.md

 # list tokens in order of registration
 fusion-plugin-introspect tokens

-# list dependents and dependencies of a token
+# display tree of token's dependents and dependencies
 fusion-plugin-introspect why RenderToken

 # discover more commands